 The course is organized into two main technical blocks:

-An innovative e-learning experience combining self-paced modules, webinars and discussions, case studies, forum debates, role-play exercises and group work using up-to-date learning methods and technologies.
+An innovative blended learning experience combining self-paced modules, lectures and discussions, case studies, forum debates, role-play exercises and group work using up-to-date learning methods.
+The course concludes with an individual final assignment.

-Recently bilateral labour agreements, such as bilateral agreements and memorandums of understanding on labour migration, have gained prominence as tools to facilitate the cross-border movement of workers.
-While bilateral agreements can play an important role in ensuring that labour rights of migrant workers are protected; in practice, they exhibit a number of shortcomings regarding their design, content, monitoring, implementation and impact.
-In response to these challenges and opportunities, the ITCILO designed this upcoming course on Negotiating Bilateral Labour Agreements, with a view to increasing the potential of BLAs in improving the governance of labour migration, promoting and protecting the rights of migrant workers, and enhancing migration and development linkages.
+Recently bilateral labour migration agreements (BLMAs), such as bilateral agreements and memorandums of understanding on labour migration, have gained prominence as tools to facilitate the cross-border movement of workers.
+While BLMAs can play an important role in ensuring that labour rights of migrant workers are protected; in practice, they exhibit a number of shortcomings regarding their design, content, monitoring, implementation and impact.
+In response to these challenges and opportunities, the ITCILO designed this course on E-learning on Negotiating Bilateral Labour Migration Agreements, with a view to increasing the potential of BLMAs in improving the governance of labour migration, promoting and protecting the rights of migrant workers, and enhancing migration and development linkages.
 This course aims to reinforce the negotiation skills and techniques of officials involved in the adoption and follow-up of bilateral and/or multilateral agreements.

 By the end of this course, participants will be able to: